amelmer/amelmer.github.io/index.md

 I have a strong interest in utilizing data to ensure that implemented programs are best serving their intended demographics, and I have a variety of experiences working in the areas of food insecurity, housing, and criminal justice.

 [Click here](/cv) to see my full CV.
-Below you will soon be able to see examples of my data visualization work!
+Below you will soon be able to see some examples of my data visualization and data analysis work!

 {% include archive.html %}